efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

     Similarly, when I asked for an update of a panel title, he chose to add an identifier to the element and do it dynamically in Javascript, as a side effect of the unrelated `generateAndDrawDots` function, rather than just updating the existing text in the HTML (see <span style="color: green">⮕</span>).

     Some of these choices weren't sufficiently explained in the surrounding expository text.
 Because these are not reasoning models equipped with temporal consistency and deep introspection, asking them why they did something would just give you a plausible but ungrounded explanation for the original answer.
 That's not a fault of the model - [humans do the same thing](https://www.youtube.com/watch?v=Of01gO_fC1M).
-But unlike most humans, the model would likey reply to such a question with a sycophantic "You're absolutely right!" followed by a suggestion to do a complete 180.
+But unlike most humans, the model would likely reply to such a question with a sycophantic "You're absolutely right!" followed by a suggestion to do a complete 180.

 Take a peek at the full initial conversation below.